-- You subsequently apply for a Travel Grant in which case they will need your Course Abroad Form authorised by the University.
-If you are eligible for the Travel Grant, SFE will automatically send you the Course Abroad Form.
-If you loan provider is SFW, SFNI, or SAAS you can download the form from their website or contact them and request a form to be posted to you;
+- You subsequently apply for a Travel Grant – in which case they will need your study abroad details to be confirmed by the University.
+The University confirmed study abroad details with SFE at the end of May each year prior to commencement of the study abroad year.
+If your loan provider is SFW, SFNI, or SAAS you will need to download a Course Abroad Form from their website or contact them and request a form to be posted to you.

-- You are on an unpaid work placement that is one of five specified special case work placements listed on the application form for students who are not studying on a Social Work or Medicine course.
-If you do tick one of these categories, you should also email Funding@leeds.ac.uk with your name, student ID number, name and address of employer, charity number if applicable, placement dates, and a note of which category they are.
+- You are on an unpaid work placement that is one of the specified special case work placements listed on the application form for students who are not studying on a Social Work or Medicine course.
+If you do tick one of these categories, you should also email Placementfirstname.lastname@example.org with your name, student ID number, name and address of employer, charity number if applicable, job title and brief description of main duties, and your placement year start and end dates (approx. if not yet confirmed), and a note of which category the placement fits.
 We will then write to your loan provider to confirm your placement details.
 You may receive a higher level of funding if your loan provider approves this.

 Your loan provider will only ask for written confirmation from the University in exceptional circumstances and always in writing.

 If you are on an unpaid placement that is not a special case, you will be only be eligible for reduced funding.
 Your loan provider will write to you to inform you of this, and the letter will also say that they cannot complete an assessment for full funding unless the University writes to them with details of your placement.
 This is a standard letter sent to every student.
 The University will only need to write to your loan provider if your placement is a special case and therefore attracts full funding.
 If it is not, you can ignore the letter.

 If you're already on a course that includes study abroad or work placement (UK or abroad)